Trump And UKs Labour Set For Rocky Special Relationship - UrduPoint

 The UK's "iron-clad" support for Ukraine in its war against Russia's invasion and "unwavering commitment" to the NATO military alliance are also likely to become major bones of contention, experts said.

+Starmer made a first move late on Wednesday, phoning Trump to offer his congratulations, telling reporters at a European summit in Budapest Thursday that the call was "very positive, very constructive".

-Richard Whitman, an international relations professor at the University of Kent, said the centre-left government in London will be feeling "nervous" about Trump's return in Washington.
+But Richard Whitman, an international relations professor at the University of Kent, said the centre-left government in London will be feeling "nervous" about Trump's return to the White House.

 "Most of the broad parameters of British foreign policy are set by responding to what are the major preoccupations of the United States," he told AFP, noting doubts over Trump's commitment to Ukraine and NATO.